Advanced Manufacturing to Power Utah's Future

 What is Utah Energy?

 Utah Energy is an American technology company developing and manufacturing advanced hardware for the nuclear industry.
-The company will deploy that advanced hardware in support of the nuclear fuel supply chain.
+The company seeks to deploy advanced hardware in support of the nuclear fuel supply chain.

 What is Utah Energy developing at Camp Williams?

-Utah Energy is pursuing the development of an advanced manufacturing center at Camp Williams, a Utah National Guard military installation.
-Essentially, the facility will be a large machine shop turning raw materials into advanced manufactured parts and machinery.
+Utah Energy is developing an advanced manufacturing center at Camp Williams, a Utah National Guard installation.
+The facility will operate as a large machine shop that turns raw materials into precision-manufactured parts and equipment.

-Future projects to support and onshore additional aspects of the front end of the nuclear fuel supply chain are under evaluation by Utah Energy.
+Future projects to support and onshore additional aspects of the the nuclear fuel supply chain are under evaluation by Utah Energy.

 Will Utah Energy Projects Involve Special Nuclear Material?